All Episodes

 This is from the Boston Globe.

-Clinton reaches out to middle class voters who are one pink slip away from losing everything.
+Clinton reaches out to middle-class voters who are one pink slip away from losing everything.

-It is A replay of the campaign of 1992.
+It is a replay of the campaign of 1992.

 One paycheck away from being homeless in the most robust, successful country in the history of human civilization.

-Mrs. Clinton persists, along with her liberal Democrat pals of trying to convince as many of you as possible that your country is going to hell in a handbasket, that you aren't paying enough taxes, that the rich are getting away.
+Mrs. Clinton persists, along with her liberal Democrat pals, of trying to convince as many of you as possible that your country is going to hell in a handbasket, that you aren't paying enough taxes, that the rich are getting away.

-Oh, and speaking of the rich getting away with not paying enough taxes, in addition to the Democrats failing their base again by being ready to extend the wiretap powers to the president to go ahead without uh warrants to tap the phone calls of foreigners and people outside the country calling in.
+Oh, and speaking of the rich getting away with not paying enough taxes, in addition to the Democrats failing their base again by being ready to extend the wiretap powers to the president, to go ahead without warrants, to tap the phone calls of foreigners and people outside the country calling in, that's another cave to the base after all this hullabaloo about this, all the civil rights files, all the spying on Americans.

-Now all of a sudden, when the rubber meets the road, the Democrats in the Senate say, guess what?
+Now, all of a sudden, when the rubber meets the road, the Democrats in the Senate say, guess what?

-We're gonna extend his power.
+We're going to extend his power.

 What the hell is that?